Leading Researchers Gather for Cancer Think Tank

 Bringing together world leaders in the field of steroid cancer biology for a two-day meeting that will foster critical idea exchange, inspiration and collaboration, this year’s conference theme will focus on epigenetic and metabolic dysregulation in cancer, emerging immunotherapies and the influence of the tumour microenvironment, as well as including talks on basic research and translational implications.

-Conference co-chair and speaker, Professor Donald P McDonnell, Chairman of the Department of Pharmacology and Cancer Biology at Duke University Medical Centre will present on the research currently being undertaken on novel therapeutics for use in the treatment and prevention of hormonally responsive cancers and the pharmaceutical exploitation of oestrogen and androgen receptors as therapeutic targets in breast cancer.
-The ongoing efforts of his team in Duke have led to the discovery of several drugs that are currently being evaluated in the clinic as cancer therapeutics, and to the identification of potential biomarkers and predictors of response that can help to target the use of these new drugs.
+Conference co-chair and speaker, Professor Donald P McDonnell, Chairman of the Department of Pharmacology and Cancer Biology at Duke University Medical Center (based in Durham, North Carolina, USA) will present on the research currently being undertaken on the following: novel therapeutics for use in the treatment and prevention of hormonally responsive cancers, and the pharmaceutical exploitation of oestrogen and androgen receptors as therapeutic targets in breast cancer.
+The ongoing efforts of his team in have led to the discovery of several drugs that are currently being evaluated in the clinic as cancer therapeutics, and to the identification of potential biomarkers and predictors of response that can help to target the use of these new drugs.

-Commenting on the event taking place next week, Aisling Hurley, CEO of Breast Cancer Ireland says “Our mission is, through research, to transform the landscape of breast cancer in Ireland and so we are proud to support this important collaborative initiative”.
+Commenting on the event, CEO of Breast Cancer Ireland Aisling Hurley says, “Our mission is, through research, to transform the landscape of breast cancer in Ireland, and so we are proud to support this important collaborative initiative.”

 Further information on the event can be found on http://endoadapt.com/